8 Marketing Plan Components for Long‑Term Success

 Putting it all together

 Compile these eight components using a marketing plan template.
 Soon you’ll be showing your team a fresh marketing plan that will knock their socks off!
-Once you've covered these eight key points in a written marketing plan, you’re well on your way to promoting and growing your business or organization.
+Once you've covered these eight key points in a written marketing plan, you’re well on your way to promoting and growing your organization.